MicrosoftDocs/security/operations/respond-incident.md

    - False Positive – incorrect data
    - Undetermined

-1. You will also be prompted to provide a comment on the incident.
+1. You are then prompted to provide a comment on the incident.
 You can add details such as:

    - The type of attack with a standard description or with codes or abbreviations used on your security team.
    - The names of the people who worked on the incident.
-   - The key entities were affected by the attack.
+   - The key entities that the attack affected.
    - Notes on remediation tasks and strategies.

     Here’s an example.

    :::image type="content" source="media/example-resolving-incident.png" alt-text="Example of resolving an incident in the Microsoft Sentinel portal.":::

 3. Select **Apply** to resolve the incident.
-Once you close the incident in Microsoft Sentinel, it will synchronize the incident status to Microsoft 365 Defender and Microsoft Defender for Cloud.
+Once you close the incident in Microsoft Sentinel, it synchronizes the incident status to Microsoft 365 Defender and Microsoft Defender for Cloud.
 4. As needed, report the incident to your incident response lead for possible follow-up to determine additional actions, such as:

    - Inform your Tier 1 security analysts to better detect the attack early.